PharmaLedger-IMI/acdc-components/README.md

 ### Step 3: Build all things needed for the application to run.

-Open a new console inside *epi-workspace* folder and run:
+Open a new console inside *acdc-workspace* folder and run:

 ```sh
 # Note: Run this in a new console inside "epi-workspace" folder